 For his part, Colindres defends his actions and says the naysayers are jealous of his role.
 It is a role he seems to embrace even as the truce moves into its next phase.
 Ironically, the government's callous use of the Church and Colindres' isolation from its hierarchy may play a role in the truce's undoing.
 Neither the government nor Colindres can implement the next phase of the truce without the backing of institutions like the Church.
 However, at this point, that fence may be too hard to mend.

-This white paper is one of a series produced by American University’s Center for Latin American and Latino Studies’ multi-year project of research and structured dialogue on religion and violence in Latin America.
+*This is part of white paper series produced by American University’s Center for Latin American and Latino Studies’ multi-year project of research and structured dialogue on religion and violence in Latin America.
+See full paper here (pdf).
 In light of the consequences of criminal violence for the region’s democracies, the project seeks to better understand how religious actors are responding today, when they are less prominent than during the previous period of political, largely state-sponsored violence.
 Fresh research on Brazil, Chile, Colombia, El Salvador, Guatemala, Mexico and Peru allows comparative analysis between different countries as well as past and present.
 The project is supported by the Henry R. Luce Initiative on Religion and International Affairs of the Henry Luce Foundation.

 For ongoing project developments, see: http://www.american.edu/clals/Violence-and-Victims.cfm